A Non-monotonic Self-terminating Language Model: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported by Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI) and NSF Award 1922658 NRT-HDR: FUTURE Foundations, Translation, and Responsibility for Data Science.
+This work was supported by 42dot, Hyundai Motor Company (under the project Uncertainty in Neural Sequence Modeling), Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI), and NSF Award 1922658 NRT-HDR: FUTURE Foundations, Translation, and Responsibility for Data Science.
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.

 \thesection{\Alph{section}} [section] [section] [section] \thesection{\Alph{section}}